yuanxing-THU/Firmware/ROMFS/factory/README.md

 All the scripts put `---` at the start and `===` at the end, following `OK` or `FAIL` for binary checks.
+When you need to analyze the output yourself, the output is either `ok, check the values` or `FAIL`.

 ## AIRFMU checks